IWSLT/IWSLT.github.io/_pages/2022/papers.md

 ***Scientific Papers***

-*SubER - A Metric for Automatic Evaluation of Subtitle Quality*
+*SubER - A Metric for Automatic Evaluation of Subtitle Quality*.
 Authors:  Patrick Wilken, Panayota Georgakopoulou and Evgeny Matusov

 *Improving Arabic Diacritization by Learning to Diacritize and Translate*